Ask the Agency

 - File in person at the tax office.
 See the list of locations.

 To obtain a PDF version of a form, the full list of tax forms are available on the Department of Taxation website.

-Sign up for a free account with Hawaiʻi Business Express to register or renew a trade name, trademark or service mark online.
-Use the Quickfile option to select the specific form you need.
+Use Hawaiʻi Business Express to register or renew a trade name, trademark or service mark online.

 Use our business search to look up information about Hawaiʻi businesses registered by the Department of Commerce and Consumer Affairs or see if a name is registered.

 Find college and university information for 2 year, 4 year, and graduate institutions (both state and private).